Zuru (company): History

-When Nick Mowbray was twelve in 1997, he designed and created a hot air balloon model kit, won by a national science fair in New Zealand.
-He started selling the kits with his 18 year old brother, Mat, as a first mini business of also delivering.
+When Nick Mowbray was twelve in 1997, he designed and created a hot air balloon model kit, which won at a national science fair in New Zealand.
+He started selling the kits with his 18-year-old brother, Mat, as a first mini business of also delivering.
 They sold their kits throughout high school, and eventually decided to attend university.
 They returned to delivering kits after one year of university.

 In 2003, the Mowbray brothers moved to Hong Kong from New Zealand and started a factory in Guangzhou, China.
 They were financed with a $20,000 loan from their parents, which they used to buy an injection molding machine.
-Soon after they ran into difficulties due to a lack of managerial and administrative experience, communication skills and knowledge of intellectual property legislation.
+Soon after, they ran into difficulties due to a lack of managerial and administrative experience, communication skills, and knowledge of intellectual property legislation.
 In 2005, their sister Anna joined the business.
 The company was named Zuru after they discovered their original name had been trademarked by a different company.

 Walmart later expressed interest in Zuru's products and began selling them in their stores.
+X-Shot was launched in 2011.
+Mini Brands was launched in 2019.